Lightning11wins/duplicate-record-clustering-algorithms/README.md

 - Address: Select p_address_1, p_address_2, p_address_3, p_city, p_state_province, p_country_code, and p_postal_code from p_location. (join p_partner on p_partner_key)
 - Email: Select p_contact_info from p_location where p_contact_type = "E". (join p_partner on p_partner_key)
 - Phone Number: Select p_phone_area_city and p_contact_info from p_location where p_contact_type = "C" or p_contact_type = "P". (join p_partner on p_partner_key)

+The sliding window technique is used to efficiently compare records within a cluster, reducing the need for an exhaustive O(n^2) comparison.
+Instead of comparing every record with every other record, it moves a fixed-size window across the sorted cluster, comparing only nearby entries.
+This is useful for detecting near-duplicates using phonetic or fuzzy matching techniques like Levenshtein distance, ensuring high recall while maintaining performance.